-Governor grants reprieve in child killer's death sentence
+Gov. Inslee grants reprieve in child killer’s death sentence

-The Bellingham Herald reports Washington Gov. Jay Inslee formally granted the reprieve to Clark Elmore Thursday.
+Washington Gov. Jay Inslee formally granted the reprieve to Clark Elmore Thursday.
 He was convicted of raping and killing his then-girlfriend's daughter, Kristy Ohnstad, in 1995.

-BELLINGHAM, Wash.
-(AP) — Gov. Jay Inslee granted a reprieve Thursday to a man who was sentenced to death for the rape and murder of a 14-year-old girl.
+BELLINGHAM — Gov. Jay Inslee granted a reprieve Thursday to a man who was sentenced to death for the rape and murder of a 14-year-old girl.

-Inslee formally granted the reprieve to Clark Elmore on Thursday, and cited as reasons a “lack of clear deterrent value, high frequency of sentence reversal on appeal, and rising cost,” The Bellingham Herald reported (https://goo.gl/wfkgjc).
+Inslee formally granted the reprieve to Clark Elmore on Thursday, and cited as reasons a “lack of clear deterrent value, high frequency of sentence reversal on appeal, and rising cost,” The Bellingham Herald reported.

 In 2014, Inslee announced a moratorium on executions in Washington state.
 Elmore is the first of Washington’s death row inmates to exhaust his appeals.